guoyu07/skynet-5/README.md

 Every cluster entry has 4 fields:

-A) status icon (colored square on left whitch shows actual state: GREY icon - idle, GREEN icon - connected, RED icon - connection error.
+A) **Status** (colored square on left whitch shows actual state: GREY icon - idle, GREEN icon - connected, RED icon - connection error.
-B) address - this is the cluster remote address (you can click on address to launch its Control Panel)
+B) **Address** - this is the cluster remote address (you can click on address to launch its Control Panel)
-C) ping - ping in miliseconds (if there is no connection then 0 wil be shown)
+C) **Ping** - ping in miliseconds (if there is no connection then 0 wil be shown)
-D) connect icon - if you click on "CONNECT" then command for connect to selected cluster will be placed in webconsole and next if you send this command via "Send request" then single connection with cluster will be executed.
+D) **Connect button** - if you click on "CONNECT" then command for connect to selected cluster will be placed in webconsole and next if you send this command via "Send request" then single connection with cluster will be executed.

 ![Skynet](https://github.com/szczyglinski/skynet/blob/master/manual/Manual/img/cluster.png)

 **4) Status and debugger**
-You have 5 tabs here:
+You have 6 tabs here:
-- States - this is the cluster states list generated by Skynet (every part of Skynet can generate its own state).
+- **States** - this is the cluster states list generated by Skynet (every part of Skynet can generate its own state).
 This is a simple info about status of different parts of Skynet
-- Errors - when errors occurs then it will be shown in this tab.
+- **Errors** - when errors occurs then it will be shown in this tab.
 If there is no errors then list will be empty
-- Config - list of all config values placed in your config file
+- **Config** - list of all config values placed in your config file
-- Console - if you sending commands from webconsole then commands output from console will be shown here
+- **Console** - if you sending commands from webconsole then commands output from console will be shown here
-- Debug - output of debugger (debugger usage is described in section "Feature: Debugger")
+- **Debug** - output of debugger (debugger usage is described in section "Feature: Debugger")
+- **Listeners** - informations about Event Listeners (Listners / Loggers).
+Your custom listeners are marked here by green colour.

+In green window you will see Skynet Monitor output.

 ![Skynet](https://github.com/szczyglinski/skynet/blob/master/manual/Manual/img/tabs.png)